BATAVIA, Ohio (Jan. 31, 2018) – Commissioners today approved a one-month extension to the deadline to buy 2018 dog licenses.

 Under Ohio law, all dogs three months of age and older are required to be licensed.
 The tags help ensure that stray dogs are returned to their owner.

-Tags are available throughout the county; locations can be found here.
+Tags are available throughout the county.
 The animal shelter, at 4025 Filager Road, also sells tags.
 One-year licenses cost $16.
 If tags are bought after Feb.
 28, a penalty fee of $16 will be assessed.
 More information can be found on the Auditor’s website.